WordPress Plugins For Managing WordPress Post Revisions

 - Delete spammed comments

-- Exclude specific pages/posts and tables from optimization
+- Exclude certain tables or even specific posts/pages from cleaning and optimization

 - Automatically schedule optimizations